-At the end of the shortened practise session it’s Walkenhorst that takes pole.
+At the end of the shortened practice session it’s Walkenhorst that takes pole.
 With a time of 8:01.303 the BMW breaks the record of the year, courtesy of the fast Dunlop qualifying tyres.
 Next to the team from Melle starts the beautiful Scuderia Cameron Glickenhaus SCG003c of drivers Thomas Mutsch, Jeff Westphal and Christian Menzel.
 They are closely followed by Car Collection Mercedes-Benz SLS AMG GT3, with the Dutch duo of Indy Dontje and Renger van der Zande, and Car Collection-regular Kenneth Heyer behind the wheel.
 The team says goodbye to its trusted SLS today, switching to the new Audi R8 next year.
 Frikadelli and Twin Busch have to settle for respectively fourth and sixth place on the grid.

 Qualifying also gives us the first glimpse of the phenomenal speed of the Black Falcon Porsche 991 GT3 Cup BF.
 Regulars Gerwin Schuring and Manuel Metzger and occasional guest racer Philipp Eng qualify the white car in eighth, right between the massive GT3’s.